Max-Affine Spline Insights Into Deep Network Pruning: Introduction

-\textbf{[C2]} We further leverage the spline formulation of DNs to interpret existing pruning techniques.
-First, we relate the pruning of DN units and/or layer weights to (i) the DN input space partition, (ii) the per-region affine parameters, and (iii) the decision boundary, from which we can study different pruning techniques, such as unit and weight pruning (Sec.~\ref{sec:pruning_MASO}).
-Second, we extend these insights by proposing a partition based metric to quantify the evolution of splines during training.
-This new metric allows us to efficiently detect Early-Bird (EB) tickets (when an overparametrize DN has been trained enough and can be pruned); and as opposed to current EB methods, ours detects EB tickets regardless of the pruning technique employed (Sec.~\ref{sec:EB_detection}).
+[C2] We further extend these insights by proposing a partition-based metric to quantify the evolution of the partition boundaries during training, which allows us to efficiently detect early-bird (EB) tickets when an overparametrize DN has been trained enough and can be pruned; and as opposed to previous EB methods, ours detects EB tickets regardless of the employed pruning techniques or hyperparameters.

-\textbf{[C3]} We make use of the findings from [C2] to derive a new pruning strategy from first principles.
-Our techniques consist of pruning units that are redundant in terms of the DN input space partition geometry (Sec.~\ref{sec:spline_pruning}).
-A series of experiments on various benchmarked datasets validate that our pruning method achieves comparable accuracy-efficiency trade-offs over state-of-the-art pruning techniques, while being principled and interpretable (Sec.~\ref{sec:exp}).
+[C3] We leverage the new insights and the finding of [C2] to derive an efficient pruning strategy from first principles, which only focuses on DN nodes whose corresponding spline partition boundaries contribute to the final decision boundary.
+A series of experiments on various benchmarked models and datasets validate that our pruning method achieves $3.5\times$ training FLOPs reduction and maintains similar or even better accuracies over state-of-the-art pruning techniques, while being principled and interpretable.